 James B. Niblock … » More …

 This year, the WSU Alumni Association had tremendous support from its volunteers, especially those serving as president, members of the board of directors, chapter leaders, and Alliance representatives.
 In keeping with a tradition established in 1999, the WSUAA at its spring 2010 board meeting recognized eight outstanding alumni with Alumni Ambassador Awards.

 As WSUAA president this past year, Gina Meyers ’85 led the effort to approve new association bylaws.
 But her work as president is just one piece of the time and attention she’s offered WSU over the years.
-The Bellevue resident has also found time in her busy schedule as a director of … » More …
+The Bellevue resident has also found time in her busy schedule as … » More …

 Rupert Grant Seals, one of WSU’s first Black Ph.D.s

 Rupert Grant Seals was honored twice by Washington State University, where he gained distinction as the fifth African American to earn a doctorate (’60 Animal Science).

 He received the Alumni Achievement Award “for exemplary academic leadership in agricultural education, and for his advocacy and action in creating a national awareness of the vital need for increased economic support and opportunities for African Americans at land-grant universities.”

 He also was named “Distinguished Graduate: Science, Education and Technology” for 2003 by the Department of Animal Sciences.
 Both awards were given at the April 12 animal sciences recognition banquet.